jmereardon17/fsjs-techdegree-project-5/README.md

 - Create the request to return a JSON object from the API and parse the data so that 12 employees are listed in a grid with their thumbnail image, full name, email, and location.
 Clicking the employee's image or name will open a modal window with more detailed information, such as the employee's birthday and address.
 - Use my own JS (optionally allowed to use jQuery) to create the necessary functionality for this project.

-Extra functonality to the highest grading:
+Extra functonality to get the highest grading:
 - Search - Add a way to filter the directory by name, which I achieved by adjusting the API request to retrieve a user nationality that will only return data in the English alphabet.
 The search functionality filters results that are already on the page, so no extra requests are made.
 - Modal toggle - Add a way to toggle back and forth between employees when the modal window is open.
 No errors can be found when reaching either the end or beginning of the list.
 - Structure, style and CSS - I changed a lot of the styles on the page which makes up for a dark theme.